sloancinkle/shuffleboard/README.md

 1. Download the .zip file from the link above and unzip it.
 2. Right-click (or Control-click) the Shuffleboard app icon and select Open.
 3. A warning dialog will appear.
-Click Close.
+Click Done.
 4. Open your System Settings > Privacy & Security, scroll to the bottom, and click Open Anyway.
 5. Enter your user password if prompted.